Upside Down

 At fifteen, on exchange in Japan, American students mocked him for coming from “the bottom of the world.”
 He vowed to publish a corrective map.

 At twenty-one, Stuart McArthur launched McArthur’s Universal Corrective Map of the World on Australia Day, 1979, from the steps of Melbourne University.
 Australia sat confidently at the top.
-It has sold over 350,000 copies — the best-selling south-up map in history.
+The map’s own inset read: “Never again to suffer the perpetual onslaught of ‘Down Under’ jokes — implications from Northern nations that the height of a country’s prestige is determined by its equivalent spatial location on a conventional map.”
+It has sold over 350,000 copies.
 Proof that one stubborn Australian can shift a paradigm.

 The Corrective Map